TanStack/tanstack.com/app/blog/tanstack-router-typescript-performance.md

 const match = useMatch({ strict: false })
 ```

-In which case for better editor performance and type safety, using `from` is recommended
+In this case, better editor performance and type safety can be achieved by using the recommended `from` property.

 ```tsx
 const search = useSearch({ from: '/dashboard' })